Theoretical Foundations of Conformal Prediction: The discrete case

 for each $k$ with $n_k\geq 1$, i.e., the mean response observed among all data points with $X_i =x_k$.
 Define

 Then $\cC$ is a valid distribution-free confidence interval for regression, i.e., $\cC$ satisfies~\eqref{eqn:DF_confidence_regression}.
 Moreover,

 \end{theorem} This bound on the (expected) length of $\cC$ gives us an affirmative answer to the question posed in Section~\ref{sec:regression_intro} for discrete $\cX$.
-That is, if $|\cX|$ is finite, then it is possible to achieve distribution-free coverage without resorting to wide and uninformative intervals, since the length of the intervals vanishes as $n\to\infty$.
+That is, if $|\cX|$ is finite, then it is possible to achieve distribution-free coverage without resorting to wide and uninformative intervals, since the expected length of this interval vanishes as $n\to\infty$.

 \begin{proof}[Proof of Theorem~\ref{thm:DF_regression_discrete}] Let $p_k = \P_P(X=x_k)$.
 Write $\cD_n=\big((X_1,Y_1),\dots,(X_n,Y_n)\big)$ to denote the training dataset.
 Then, since $X_{n+1}$ is independent from $\cD_n$, we can calculate